 An English-speaking colleague taught you a new phrase that you'd never heard before.
-You want to know if it's a common phrase for people to use.
-You ask:
+You want to know if it's a common phrase for people to use, so you ask this.

 Is that widely used?